artie-l/pump-probe-experiment-control/README.md

 14. **Chopper frequency control** (disabled by the default):
     * Set a mechanical chopper, connected to LIA, to modulate the signal at a specific frequency (see [supplementary infromation](https://github.com/artie-l/pump-probe-experiment-control/blob/master/gui/README.md#gui-chopper-controlspy)).

-# Updates
+# How to launch the programm
-1. Old version that works with python 2.7.
-It can be found [here](https://github.com/artie-l/pump-probe-experiment-control/tree/master/py27)
+1. Old version that works **only** with python 2.7.
+Guide can be found [here](https://github.com/artie-l/pump-probe-experiment-control/tree/master/py27)
 2. Added version that works with python 3.7.
-It can be found [here](https://github.com/artie-l/pump-probe-experiment-control/tree/master/py37)
+Guide can be found [here](https://github.com/artie-l/pump-probe-experiment-control/tree/master/py37)

 # What to be changed in the future
 Since I am at the last year of my PhD, there is almost no time prioritize the following things.
 Nevertheless, following features are still in plans, and might be released in the near future: